 She suggests the following initial strategies:

-Don’t avoid placing demands on your child or avoid social situations because of your child’s selective mutism.
-It’s important to realize that a child with selective mutism won’t improve while sitting at home with their immediate family, as they are already comfortable and talking here.
+It’s also important not to completely refrain from placing any demands on your child or avoid all social situations because of your child’s selective mutism.
+A child with selective mutism won’t improve while sitting at home with their immediate family, as they are already comfortable and talking here.

 “Though dealing with the problem may seem stressful at first, your child’s anxiety will reduce with time and you will see progress,” Dr. Eastman says.

-Talk with your physician who can help you create a plan of action.
-Selective mutism typically does not go away on its own, and in fact, can lead to worsened anxiety and social difficulty if not addressed.
-Treatment requires a cohesive plan between home and school to produce lasting change.
+Talk with your provider who can help you create a plan of action.
+Selective mutism typically does not go away on its own, and can lead to worsened anxiety and social difficulty if not addressed.
+Treatment is most successful when there is a cohesive plan between home and school to produce lasting change.